 Doctors weren’t sure what was causing it.
 Finally, a pediatrician offered an explanation: anxiety.
 Feeling isolated, Joshua (a pseudonym) soon snowballed into depression.
 “At night, I would get to this super-low point,” he says.
 “I didn’t want to wake up the next morning and go through that whole sickness again.”

-The only thing that made Joshua happy during this time was the video game Fortnite, the smash-hit online first-person shooter.
+The only thing that made Joshua happy during this time was the video game Fortnite, the smash-hit online survival game.
 “I would take [an anti-nausea medication] in the morning, and then I’d play all day until probably 11, 12 at night,” he says.
 Fortnite sated Joshua’s need for a distraction from his constant sickness.
 He calls it his only outlet.
 “When you play video games, you’re forced to think about other stuff.”

 Joshua is part of a growing trend of young people who turn to games like Fortnite during times of crisis.
 Reddit is littered with stories of gamers who say Fortnite saved them when they were at their lowest.
 “All I can say at this point is that when I feel lonely and depressed, I turn on my PS4 and play online, [and] the pain stops,” one Fortnite player tells MEL.
 “This game mentally saved me,” writes another.
 The players I spoke to for this piece say that the long hours they spend perfecting their strategies allowed them to redirect negative energy, and that they’ve found solace in the communities associated with these games.